Learning continuous state of charge dependent thermal decomposition kinetics for Li-ion cathodes using Kolmogorov-Arnold Chemical Reaction Neural Networks (KA-CRNNs): Methodology

 KA-CRNN predictions are computed by integrating the governing equations, as parameterized by the KA-CRNN, in the DifferentialEquations package in Julia \cite{rackauckas_differentialequationsjl_2017}.
-Model optimization is carried out by updating model parameters according to the gradients of the loss function as computed via autodifferentiation in the ForwardDiff package \cite{revels_forward-mode_2016} in Julia.
-The ADAM optimizer is used for training \cite{kingma_adam_2017}, with a learning rate of $5\times10^{-4}$.
+Model optimization is carried out by updating model parameters according to the gradients of the loss function as computed via autodifferentiation in the ForwardDiff package \cite{revels_forward-mode_2016} in Julia. {Optimization of the R3 parameters is handled identically as in prior CRNN work, where the network parameters directly encode the Arrhenius and mass action parameters and thus network parameter optimization directly tunes the real parameter values.
+For the $\bm{\theta}$-encoded KA-CRNN parameters of R1 and R2, meanwhile, network gradient updates are performed on the individual $w^{\psi}_{i,n}$ values comprising each cathode's $\bm{\theta}$, which implicitly updates the SOC-varying real parameters as per Eq. {\ref{eq:ChebyKAN}}.} The ADAM optimizer is used for training \cite{kingma_adam_2017}, with a learning rate of $5\times10^{-4}$.